James Dobson: Dr. James Dobson Family Institute

 In 2010, Dobson founded the Dr. James Dobson Family Institute, a non-profit organization that produces his radio program, Dr. James Dobson's Family Talk.
+He stepped away from leadership of the Dr. James Dobson Family Institute in 2022, naming Joe Waresak the new president.
+He continued to broadcast his radio show.

-Dobson frequently appears as a guest on the Fox News Channel.
+Dobson frequently appeared as a guest on the Fox News Channel.